.:WHO ARE MORMONS? – Their History, Beliefs and Practices

 - 1831-1838: Church operated from Kirtland, Ohio and built its first temple there.

-- 1831-1838: Mormons settled in Independence (Jackson Country) and Far West (Caldwell County), Missouri.
+- 1831-1838: Mormons settled in Independence (Jackson County) and Far West (Caldwell County), Missouri.
 In 1838, Joseph Smith and Sidney Rigdon relocated church headquarters from Kirtland to Far West, but their stay was short-lived as many conflicts with non-Mormon residents led to their expulsion from the state by Governor Bogg’s Extermination Order against them.

 - 1839-1844: Church headquarters operated from Nauvoo, Illinois.
 Joseph Smith was appointed Mayor of the city until his death in 1844.